Chapter 17:

 “Come on, let’s see how it looks on you!” she cried cheerfully.

-And a moment later, when Tagunel was admiring himself with a pleased smile in the merchant’s mirror, the purchase was already settled.
+And a moment later, when Tagunel was admiring himself with a pleased smile in the merchant’s mirror, the deal already done.

 Only Melissa stood hesitantly in front of the stall, not touching a thing.